Kenayv/kenayv/README.md

 # Hello!
 I'm Jan.

-## 🌱 I currently live in Poland and I am a software developer 🌱
+## 🌱 I currently live in Poland, and I am a software developer 🌱
 I have been programming for over 3 years now, and recently, I have discovered flutter and dart, which I am currently learning.
 Programming has been slowly becoming my hobby, and I've been passionate about learning new languages and technologies.
 After next year's graduation I will be looking forward to becoming a junior developer.

 ## 📊 Current GitHub Stats 📊